-Camping is not allowed within the National Parks of Italy.
-Instead, travellers are expected to use the (excellent) Rifugios, Baitas, Bivaccos and Capannas instead.
+Wild camping is discouraged in Italy and is forbidden in parts of the Tosco-Emiliano National Park.
+Instead, travellers are expected to use the (admittedly small number) of official campsites or alternatively to make use of the (excellent) Rifugios, Baitas, Bivaccos and Capannas managed by the CAI and others.
 Rifugios are usually basic hotels similar in some ways to the modern day Youth Hostels found in the UK.
 In contrast, Baitas, Bivaccos and Capannas are more like Scottish bothies – unmanned and providing very basic accommodation, usually free of charge.
 Invariably there is no piped water or internal sanitation but there is always a source of fresh drinking water nearby and wood burning stoves, cooking equipment, dining tables/benches and sleeping platforms are provided.

 Rifugios are few and far between in the Lunigiana, but there are quite a number of small, unserviced, unmanned mountain huts available for use by walkers throughout the year.
 These are located mainly on the Eastern side of the valley.
 Examples include: